SpecialistSteak/PasswordSuiteCLI/README.md

 <br></br>

 # PasswordSuiteCLI
 A simple password generator which has a vast amount of specification options to generate a strong password.
 You can choose what characters to include, exclude, and specify the amount of a certain type of character in the password when generating a password.
-The actual generation makes use of SecureRandom to generate a crypotgraphically secure password, and also has the option to scramble other passwords if you want.
+The actual generation makes use of SecureRandom to generate a crypotgraphically secure password, and also has the option to scramble other passwords.

 # Usage
 Run the PasswordSuite-2.10.jar from the command line using `java -jar PasswordSuite-2.10.jar <command>`